 - Create lots of varied textures using Ivory Powertex to coat, shape and glue your materials

-- Use spray colour of Bister or acrylic ink
+- Use spray colour in Bister or acrylic ink

 - Let the fluid colour run around your textures

 (I wrote a blog about how I use Bister and Ivory Powertex art here).

 Choose colour products for your project

 - Paint fabric sculpture with a dry brushing technique using a Powercolor and Easy Varnish mix

 - Use Bister or Acrylic ink sprays on textured canvas art

 - Mix colours from Powertex Universal Medium for fun mixed media art and craft projects

 These are my top tutor tips for beginners using Powertex and maybe you have your own.
 If you’re just getting started with Powertex you might find this article about supplies helpful.

 If you’re a Powertex beginner, take a look at my eBook, “Get Crafting with Powertex”.
 This guide tells you what you need to know to start using Powertex Universal Medium with confidence at home.
 It includes my tutor tips, how to apply it, a list of project ideas for beginners and lots more to get you crafting.